cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-13-game-wager.md

     }
     ```

-2. When a player wins as a result of a move in `x/checkers/keeper/msg_server_play_move.go`:
+2. When a player wins as a result of a move:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/a8e8cdfe3f02697495f15d2348ed960635f32dc3/x/checkers/keeper/msg_server_play_move.go#L75-L82]
     if storedGame.Winner == rules.NO_PLAYER.Color {